wkhere/stackless/Doc/glossary.rst

    ``...``
       The typical Python prompt of the interactive shell when entering code for an indented code block.

+   argument
+      A value passed to a function or method, assigned to a name local to the body.
+A function or method may have both positional arguments and keyword arguments in its definition.
+Positional and keyword arguments may be variable-length: ``*`` accepts or passes (if in the function definition or call) several positional arguments in a list, while ``**`` does the same for keyword arguments in a dictionary.

+      Any expression may be used within the argument list, and the evaluated value is passed to the local variable.

    BDFL
       Benevolent Dictator For Life, a.k.a. `Guido van Rossum
       <http://www.python.org/~guido/>`_, Python's creator.

-   byte code
+   bytecode
-      The internal representation of a Python program in the interpreter.
-The byte code is also cached in ``.pyc`` and ``.pyo`` files so that executing the same file is faster the second time (recompilation from source to byte code can be avoided).
+      Python source code is compiled into bytecode, the internal representation of a Python program in the interpreter.
+The bytecode is also cached in ``.pyc`` and ``.pyo`` files so that executing the same file is faster the second time (recompilation from source to bytecode can be avoided).
 This "intermediate language" is said to run on a "virtual machine" that calls the subroutines corresponding to each bytecode.

    classic class
       Any class which does not inherit from :class:`object`.
 See